B4cho135/LimestoneDigitalTask/README.md

 XmlLoader is a console application, which validates xml against xsd and writes data to the database.

-Please change paths to files to your local machine.
+Please change full paths to xml and xsd files in XmlLoader accoirdingly, before you run the project.